 Today, IOSTE has members from about eighty countries, and is officially recognized by UNESCO as a non-governmental organization.
 Membership of the International Organization for Science and Technology Education is open to all who subscribe to its Constitution.

 Stockholm University, Swedenmaria.firstname.lastname@example.org

 Immediate past chair

 Monash University, AustraliaGillian.Kidman@monash.edu

 Sign up to be the first to know about upcoming events and get notified when the full IOSTE's website is released.

-XIX Symposium of the IOSTE will be held in Daegu, South Korea.
+XIX Symposium of the IOSTE will be held in Kyungpook National University, Daegu, Korea.

 XVIII Symposium of the IOSTE held in Malmö, Sweden.
 Co-hosted by Malmö University and Stockholm University.

 The theme of the conference, Future educational challenges from science and technology perspectives, underlines aspects of great relevance for contemporary science education research: the need to reflect on different perspectives, stress the relationship between science, technology and society, emphasize the cultural and human values, the role of knowledge, learning processes and context, formal or non-formal.